About us

 By creating a market for their produce we empower women, give them the chance to live better lives, contribute financially to their families, thereby garnering them the respect they deserve and relieve them from domestic abuse and the appalling societal problems they are born into.
 Also, giving them the opportunity to educate their children so they can carry on this legacy of handmade through modern techniques, business development knowledge and design innovation prowess.

-Our Creative Production Units in India
+Our Women Artisans in India